stderrat/blog-src/content/_index.en.md

 ---

-## Welcome to YAUB - Yet Another Useless Blog
+## Welcome to  Yet Another Useless Blog

+Well we hope the articles here are not totally useless.

+Who are we, you might ask.
+We (Thomas Jungbauer and Toni Schmidbauer) are two old IT guys, working in the business since more than 20 years (each or us).
+At the moment we are architects at Red Hat Austria, mainly responsible helping customers with OpenShift or Ansible architecture.

-The articles in this blog shall help to easily test and understand specific issues so they can be reproduced and tested on local environments.
+The articles in this blog shall help to easily test and understand specific issues so they can be reproduced and tested.
+We simply wrote down what we saw in the field and of what we thought it might be helpful, so no frustrating searches in documentations or manual testing is required.

-You can find the most recent posts on this site or walk through the different categories via the left navigation.